razvanvancea/cli-scripts/README.md

-# These scripts are shortcuts for your daily tasks - currently available for Linux and MACOS operating systems.
+# These scripts make your life easier, automating regular CLI set of tasks
 ## **Docker and Zalenium scripts** - available on Linux and MACOS
 ### **Prerequisites:**
 Python v3, Docker, Git